morrownr/rtl8852bu/README.md

 ### Installation Information

+Warning: It is recommended that you follow the installation steps in the next section.
+Avoid installation by downloading the zip file if at all possible.
+Support can only be provided, on a best effort basis, if the steps in the next section are followed.

 Warning: Installing multiple out-of-kernel drivers for the same hardware usually does not end well.
-The install-driver.sh script has the capability to detect and remove many conflicting drivers but not all.
+The install-driver.sh script has the capability to detect and remove most conflicting drivers but not all.
 If this driver does not work well after installation and you have previously installed a driver that you did not remove, it is suggested that you run the following command in an effort to determine if you need to take action to manually